spacecat81/to-do-list/README.md

-#A simple to-do list application.
+# A simple to-do list application

 ## How to run